Dart to the Heart: Critical reception

+ease and comfortability with the songwriting craft that few artists possess".
+They identified influences of blues on the album and highlighted the guitar playing of Colin Linden throughout.

 Entertainment Weekly wrote that the album "veers from boisterous to a little too sleepy, and includes some beautifully pithy lyrics."
 The Washington Post called the album Cockburn's best since World of Wonders, writing that it "is dominated by quiet love songs built around acoustic guitar and a refreshingly original take on pop music's most familiar subject."
 The Los Angeles Times considered it "tenderly hopeful in heart and slightly feisty in folk-rock spirit."